 For the discussion of whether to pay the fine at all, we'll set aside the moral issue and focus on the practicality of such a course of action.

 The 'ignore' decision raises a number of questions:

 - If I don't pay the ticket will I be denied entry into the country next time I try to visit?
-This, too, is very unlikely, though some ago a customer told us he wasn't allowed through customs at the Zürich Airport because of an unpaid traffic ticket.
-We are aware of many customers who have been ticketed over the years and, other than the foregoing Switzerland incident, none has ever reported any repercussions.
-In most countries, non-payment of a ticket is a civil misdemeanor.
+This, too, is very unlikely, though in the mid-'90s a customer told us he wasn't allowed through customs at the Zürich Airport because of an unpaid traffic ticket.
+We have heard from hundreds of customers that have been ticketed over the years and, other than the foregoing Switzerland incident, none has ever reported any negative outcome from non-payment.
+In most countries, non-payment of a traffic fine is a civil misdemeanor.
 One also assumes that customs officers have bigger fish to fry than trying to catch traffic scofflaws.

 - If I don't pay will it be turned over to collection and can my credit be affected?
-If ticketed in Italy you will be contacted by the "European Municipal Outsourcing," a private company that collects traffic fines on behalf of numerous Italian cities.
+If ticketed in Italy you may be contacted by the "European Municipal Outsourcing," a private company that collects traffic fines on behalf of numerous Italian cities.
 It appears, however, that they are not a debt collections company and will not affect your credit if you refuse to pay.
-As to other countries, we have heard—but cannot confirm—that once authorities realize the ticketed driver lives outside the EU attempts to collect the fine are dropped.
+As to other countries, we have heard—but cannot confirm—that attempts to collect the fine are dropped once authorities realize the ticketed driver lives outside the EU.

 For the Internet's best advice on European car rental, see our FREE special report “What You Should Know About Renting a Car in Europe.”